Dynamical phase transitions in quantum spin models with antiferromagnetic long-range interactions: Conclusions and outlook

 It is important to note that we cannot rule out anomalous cusps arising at very long times for small quenches within the ordered phase in the regime with domain-wall binding in the antiferromagnetic case.
 However, it seems certain that these times are inaccessible in our numerics and, therefore, are likely too long to be reached in modern quantum synthetic matter setups.

 Our work further highlights the crucial role constrained dynamics plays in dynamical phase transitions, and how long-range interactions are neither a sufficient nor necessary condition for anomalous dynamical criticality.
 Indeed, we find no anomalous cusps for all accessible evolution times in the antiferromagnetic case even when long-range interactions are relevant (exponent $\alpha\leq2.25$).
-However, it is known that quantum Ising chains with ferromagnetic exponentially decaying interactions, which are in the short-range universality class in equilibrium, will still give rise to anomalous cusps because one can achieve a profile there where domain-wall binding is prominent.\cite{Halimeh2018a}
+However, it is known that quantum Ising chains with ferromagnetic exponentially decaying interactions, which are in the short-range universality class in equilibrium, will still give rise to anomalous cusps because one can achieve a profile there where domain-wall binding is prominent.\cite{Halimeh2018a} Our findings therefore provide further insight into the nature of anomalous cusps and under what conditions they are prominent in the return rate.

 The results presented in this paper can be observed in modern ion-trap setups where long-range antiferromagnetic interactions are naturally induced.
 This is due to the fact that the lowest-lying and best-separated mode of radial phonons is the zig-zag one.\cite{Lechner2016} This should make the detection of dynamical phase transitions in long-range antiferromagnetic quantum Ising chains a natural target following their ferromagnetic counterparts, which have already been investigated.\cite{Jurcevic2017}